Sango is a small traditional safari camp on a concession in Botswana's Okavango Delta.

 Generally recommended for children: We would recommend Sango for older children with a genuine interest in wildlife.

 Notes: Sango Camp is unfenced with potentially dangerous wildlife in the area.
+The pool is unfenced.
 Children must be under their parents’ supervision at all times.

 Power supply: Solar Power